LSeu-Open/AIEnhancedWork/README.md

 > [!CAUTION]
 > ***We estimate that the current form of this section is unsatisfactory, difficult to explore, and insufficiently clear for beginners.
 Significant modifications are expected within the next few days or weeks.***

-Large Language Models (LLMs) are sophisticated AI systems trained on enormous datasets of text to craft human-like language, capable of comprehending and generating natural language forms.
+Large Language Models (LLMs) are **advanced AI systems trained on vast text collections to understand and generate human language through pattern recognition.**

 ### Generalist LLMs

 > [!Tip]
->  check out our **[tutorial](https://github.com/LSeu-Open/AIEnhancedWork/blob/main/Tutorials/run-llms-locally-on-your-machine.md)** to set up a local LLM environment with Ollama and the Page Assist extension, and take back the control over your data.
+> Follow our **[tutorial](https://github.com/LSeu-Open/AIEnhancedWork/blob/main/Tutorials/run-llms-locally-on-your-machine.md)** to deploy LLMs locally using Ollama and Page Assist for secure, privacy-focused language processing.
 >
-> Running models locally gives you complete control over your data, ensuring both its **security and privacy.** This means your information isn't shared with external servers or third parties, safeguarding it from potential breaches or misuse.
+> Running models locally gives you **complete control over your data**, ensuring both its **security and privacy.** This means your information isn't shared with external servers or third parties, **safeguarding it from potential breaches or misuse.**

 > [!NOTE]
 > The models are ranked according to their **Quality Index (with higher scores indicating better performance)** from the [Artificial Analysis LLM Leaderboard](https://artificialanalysis.ai/models/o1?models_selected=o1%2Co1-mini%2Cgpt-4o-2024-08-06%2Cgpt-4o-mini%2Cgemini-1-5-pro%2Cgemini-1-5-flash%2Cclaude-35-sonnet%2Cclaude-3-opus%2Cclaude-3-haiku%2Creka-core%2Cdeepseek-v2-5%2Cyi-large%2Cclaude-3-sonnet).
 Please note that **Quality Index is subject to change** based on daily test-run and will be updated regularly to reflect the latest rankings.
 I consider this **benchmarking methodology to be less biased** than the Elo score method employed by LMSys.
 Furthermore, the **LMSys leaderboard does not address datasets contamination , model quantization and model overfitting issues.**